fhiso/sources-and-citations/citation-elements.md

 elements*.

-{.ednote ...} Note that the definition of *citation element* limits it to information that might reasonably appear in a citation; thus, most metadata (such as who created the citation and when, or a globally-unique identifier for the citation or its layers) are not properly considered *citation elements* themselves.
+{.ednote ...} Note that the definition of *citation element* limits it to information that might reasonably appear in a citation; thus, most items of metadata (such as who created the citation and when, or a globally-unique identifier for the citation or its layers) are not properly considered *citation elements* themselves.